ookraw/commom-substrings-filter/readme.md

 ### Summary

-This project is closely related to the file based version of the well-known 'common substring problem'. <br/> Given on auxiliary storage:
+This project is closely related to the file based version of the well-known **common substring problem**. <br/> Given on auxiliary storage:
--	a test data set containing a big string S, and
+-	a test data set containing a very big string S, and
 -	a reference data set of a much smaller string s,<br/>

-find all cross-repetitions defined by those strings of lengths >= LP, which are substrings of both the reference and the test string.<br/>
+find all cross-repetitions defined by those strings of lengths >= LP, <br/>
+which are substrings of both the reference and the test string.<br/>
 A variant is LCS, the longest common substring problem.

 Reference and test string are composed of IID distributed byte sequences.
 Their lengths underlie certain restrictions:
 -	ns [bytes]: the length of the reference string s, <br/>
-is limited by the size of the available system memory (RAM)
+is limited by the size of the available system memory (usually several giga bytes)
 -	NS [bytes]: the length of the test string S, is orders of magnitudes bigger; <br/>
 its limitation is implied by the filtration ratio f, defined below.